HDB's annual deficit rises to record S$6.8 billion in last financial year

 "Construction costs remained high, largely due to market uncertainties stemming from ongoing geopolitical conflicts, which could precipitate negative global supply and demand shocks," said the board.

-HDB also incurred a higher gross deficit of S$1.369 billion for sales completed - keys issued to buyers - in FY2023, compared with S$1.2 billion in FY2022.
+HDB also incurred a higher gross deficit of about S$1.37 billion for sales completed - keys issued to buyers - in FY2023, compared with S$1.2 billion in FY2022.

 This was due to higher construction costs for sales completed in FY2023 (16,844) compared with the previous year (18,478), despite fewer units sold.